-Kimley-Horn and Associates, Inc. (Kimley-Horn) acting on behalf of Buckeye XO, LLC, is submitting a City of Columbus Type III Variance Request per the requirements of the City of Columbus Stormwater Drainage Manual (SWDM) for the proposed encroachment within the Stream Corridor Protection Zone (SCPZ) including relocation and restoration of four (4) streams (one intermittent, three perennial) for the proposed Buckeye Rail Yard Redevelopment project.
+Kimley-Horn and Associates, Inc. (Kimley-Horn) acting on behalf of Buckeye XO, LLC, is submitting a City of Columbus Type III Variance Request per the requirements of the City of Columbus Stormwater Drainage Manual (SWDM) for the proposed encroachment within the Stream Corridor Protection Zone (SCPZ) including relocation and restoration of five (5) streams (two intermittent, three perennial) and two (2) wetlands (one forested, one emergent) for the proposed Buckeye Rail Yard Redevelopment project.